ajkhoury/LLVM-Build-Windows/README.md

 # LLVM-Build-Windows

-This is a helpful batch script to automate building the LLVM toolchain on Windows using Clang itself!
+This is a helpful batch script to automate building the LLVM toolchain on Windows using MSVC or Clang itself!

 Credits to MSYS project and [Matthew Oliver](https://github.com/Sibras)